RavoJA/typeorm-getting-started/README.md

 Steps to run this project:

+1. clone this repository using git clone
-1. Run `npm i` command
+2. Run `npm i` command to install all dependencies
-2. Setup database settings inside `ormconfig.json` file
+3. Setup database settings inside `ormconfig.json` file and update the database-config.ts according to your database connection
-3. Run `npm start` command
+4. Run `npm start` command